 - Classical BSE

-Identified for the first time in 1986, the number of infected cattle rose drastically in the United Kingdom, reaching a peak of 37,280 identified cases in 1992 alone.
-The disease affected the rest of Europe and some other countries—more especially Japan, the United States and Canada—but to a much lesser extent than the UK outbreak.
-Epidemiological research quickly determined that the causal agent was transmitted through contaminated meat-and-bone meal probably not heated to a high enough temperature before being fed to cattle.
+Identified for the first time in the United Kingdom in 1986, the number of infected cattle rose drastically in the UK, reaching a peak in 1992 with 37,280 cases identified in cattle in that year alone.
+The disease also affected the rest of Europe and some other countries (Japan, the United States and Canada) but to a much lesser extent than the UK outbreak.
+Epidemiological research quickly determined that the pathogen responsible for this disease was being transmitted through contaminated meat-and-bone meal added to cattle feed.

 - Atypical BSE

-From 1986 to 2004, it was thought that there was only one BSE prion, with the same biochemical signature in all detected cases.
-However, in 2004 two new biochemical profiles were discovered, subsequently named atypical L- or H-type BSE.
-There are as yet few scientific data on the distribution of this prion in animal tissues or the epidemiology of these forms of BSE.
+From 1986 to 2004, it was thought that there was only one BSE agent, with the prion having an invariable biochemical signature in all detected cases.
+However, in 2004, two new biochemical profiles were discovered and named atypical BSE.
+There are few scientific data available on the distribution of this prion in the tissues of these animals or on the epidemiology of these forms.
 The regular occurrence of such cases at very low frequencies suggests that they may be spontaneous.

-Scrapie is a TSE common to both sheep and goats.
-It was first described in the 18th century and is widespread.
-Historically, it was the first TSE proven in 1936 to be transmissible among animals.
-There are two distinct forms:
+Scrapie is a TSE that affects both sheep and goats.
+It was described back in the 18th century and is found in numerous countries.
+Historically, this was the first TSE for which transmissibility in animals was proven, in 1936.
+A distinction is made between:

 - Classical scrapie

-Classical scrapie has thus been named following the discovery of an atypical scrapie.
-It covers several distinct strains, differentiated through biochemical techniques—screening for PrPres and analysing its properties—or through inoculation of a laboratory animal (different incubation times, variation in the distribution of lesions within the central nervous system).
-Some sheep are naturally resistant to classical scrapie, an advantage exploited under a national programme of genetic selection to combat classical scrapie.
+Since the discovery of atypical scrapie, what has now been named "classical" scrapie covers multiple different strains.
+They may be differentiated through biochemical techniques (screening for PrPres then analysing its properties) or through inoculation of a laboratory animal (different incubation times, variations in the distribution of lesions within the central nervous system).
+Some sheep have been found to be naturally resistant to classical scrapie.
+This natural resistance is used in a national genetic selection plan to combat classical scrapie.

-Transmission in livestock farming conditions may be horizontal, between animals, or vertical, passing from one generation to another.
+Disease transmission in livestock farming conditions can occur between animals (horizontal mode), or from one generation to another (vertical mode).

 - Atypical scrapie